Therms to Kiloelectronvolts Converter

 How to Convert Therms to Kiloelectronvolts

-To convert a therm measurement to a kiloelectronvolt measurement, multiply the energy by the conversion ratio.
-One therm is equal to 6.5851E+23 kiloelectronvolts, so use this simple formula to convert:
+Since one therm is equal to 6.5851E+23 kiloelectronvolts, you can use this simple formula to convert:

-The energy in kiloelectronvolts is equal to the therms multiplied by 6.5851E+23.
+The energy in kiloelectronvolts is equal to the energy in therms multiplied by 6.5851E+23.

 Therms and kiloelectronvolts are both units used to measure energy.
 Keep reading to learn more about each unit of measure.